 We are trying to create an atmosphere of greater awareness, greater kindness, and greater clarity at Sudarshanaloka.
-In alignment with this, it is an alcohol, drug and meat free environment.
+In alignment with this and the five Buddhist training precepts, it is an alcohol, drug and meat free environment.

 What sort of things will already be in the cabin?

-There will be two pillows, a duvet, several blankets, a meditation mat and cushions.
+There will be two pillows, a duvet, several blankets, and hot water bottle, a meditation mat and cushions.
 In the kitchen area are tea-towels, salt and pepper, utensils and pans, crockery and cutlery, dishwashing liquid, and cleaning supplies.
 Also supplied are toilet paper and a simple first aid kit.